Mvrjustid/EmoPainChallenge2020/README.md

 where the pre and recall is the precision and recall ratio of class c (c=2, protective and non-protective).

-For task 2, we use
+For task 3, more information to come soon.

 ## Paper Submission
 Paper will be submitted through EasyChair(Link is coming soon).